-Born in Milan, Italy, on 26 April 1977 Samantha Cristoforetti is an avid reader with a passion for science and technology, but an equal interest in humanities.
+Born in Milan, Italy, on 26 April 1977 Samantha Cristoforetti is an avid reader with a passion for science and technology, and an equal interest in humanities.
 She enjoys learning foreign languages and her current challenge is Chinese.
 Occasionally she finds the time to hike, scuba dive or practice yoga.

 In 2001, Samantha joined the Italian Air Force.
 She was admitted to the Air Force Academy as an officer candidate and served as class leader for four years.
 Following her graduation in 2005, she attended the Euro-NATO Joint Jet Pilot Training program at Sheppard Air Force Base in the United States, where she earned her fighter pilot wings in 2006.
 Upon her return to Italy she was assigned to fly the AM-X ground attack fighter at the 51st Bomber Wing in Istrana.